 Endometrial cancer risk decrease

-Obesity is strongly linked to the increase of a risk for endometrial cancer.
+Obesity is strongly linked to the increase in the risk of endometrial cancer.
 In 2017, the team of medical experts led by Dr. Linkov from the University of Pittsburgh demonstrated that after bariatric surgery, levels of endometrial cancer risk biomarkers dropped back to normal.
 Blood samples were collected from 107 female patients preoperatively and 6 months after the surgery.
 The results were quite interesting – the cancer risk biomarkers dropped to the levels of the age-matched non-obese women.

 Colorectal Cancer Risk decrease